SUSTechGameAI/DORL/README.md

 # DORL
-The implementation of Reinforcement Learning with Dual-Observation.
+The implementation of Reinforcement Learning with Dual-Observation technique.

-The Reinforcement learning algorithm is adpated from [stable-baseline3](https://github.com/DLR-RM/stable-baselines3)
+The basic reinfocement learning algorithm is adapted from [stable-baseline3](https://github.com/DLR-RM/stable-baselines3)

 ### Requirments: